Early Commissioning Program Requirements

 Marion, Alabama 36756

-Whether you’re in high school, college, or already enlisted in the Army, you can start your journey to becoming an Officer right now.
-Follow the steps outlined below to Enroll in the ARMY ROTC program at MMI and join the Spartan Tiger Battalion.
-Remember that you can take Army ROTC Basic Courses without a military commitment, yet still reap the benefits of becoming a cadet.
+Whether you’re in high school, college, or already enlisted in the Army, you can start your journey to becoming a Commissioned Officer right now!
+Follow the steps outlined below to Enroll in the ARMY ROTC program at MMI and join the Tiger Battalion.
+Remember that you can take Army ROTC Basic Courses without a military commitment, yet still reap the benefits of becoming a “Marion Made” cadet.

 To Enroll in ROTC:

-3) You must have a cumulative GPA of 2.0 (on a 4.0 scale) for non-scholarship enrollment and above a 2.5 GPA for scholarship eligibility.
+3) You must have a cumulative GPA of 2.0 (on a 4.0 scale) for non-scholarship enrollment and a 2.5 GPA or above for scholarship eligibility.